Jesus in the Bible

 And when the leading priests and Pharisees heard Jesus' parables, they realized He was speaking about them.

-And Jesus, talking to them again in stories, said:
+And Jesus answering, spoke to them again in parables, saying:

 For they all had her.
 Jesus answering said to them, Ye err, not knowing the scriptures, nor the power of God.

-But when the Pharisees heard that Jesus had silenced [the objections of] the Sadducees, they gathered together [i.e., to continue plotting against Jesus.
-See verse 15].
+When the Pharisees heard that Jesus had silenced the Sadducees, they collected together.

 "How is it, then," Jesus replied, "that David, speaking under inspiration, calls him 'lord,' in the passage-